Easy milo biscuits with soft, chewy centres and that classic malted flavour. An Aussie favourite recipe made dairy-free!

 How to make classic Milo biscuits

+To make these cookies, you’ll need and electric mixer.
 I like to use my stand mixer to make the dough here because it’s so incredibly fast and easy.
 If you don’t have a stand mixer a handheld electric mixer will do the job as well.

-Press the balls down slightly to help them spread ensuring there is about 2 inches between them, and then bake for 15 minutes.
+Very lightly press the balls down slightly to help them spread ensuring there is about 2 inches between them, and then bake for 15 minutes.
 The cookies will be soft when you remove them from the oven, but just let them sit for about 5 mins and they will firm up enough to transfer to a wire rack to cool completely.

 These milo cookies are best enjoyed fresh when the edges are still nice and crisp as they have a tendency to go a little soft when stored, however they are still delicious.